-Introduction to the basic statistical concepts and techniques (including computer-based software programs) for data analysis in the (non-business) Social Sciences.
+Introduction to the basic statistical concepts and techniques (including computer-based software programs) for data analysis in the non-business Social Sciences.
 Includes descriptive statistics, random sampling and probability, correlation, regression, hypothesis testing and parametric/nonparametric inferential statistics.
 Intended for students in Education, Political Science, Psychology and Sociology; also appropriate for students in the Natural Sciences.
 Prerequisite: advanced high school algebra or MATH 102.
-Recommended sophomore standing
+Recommended sophomore standing or above.

 SSCI 389 Special Topics